calvinl/ng-phonegap/README.md

 When you change any file in the `src/` directory, grunt will notice and recompile the proper files and place them into the `www/` directory.
-The `www` directory is then later used by phonegap to prepare the application to be copied over to the device (or simulator).
+The `www` directory is then later used by cordova to prepare the application to be copied over to the device (or simulator).

 `grunt watch` will only watch for files you change and only build out